Fire and Life Safety

 Smoke alarms are available at all career fire stations.
 There is a limit of one per family.
 Please note that the Baltimore County Fire Department recommends more than one smoke alarm in every home.
 It is also recommended that residents call their local career fire station to ensure availability.

 Residents are responsible for installing alarms.
 For information about how to install, refer to our smoke alarm fact sheet.

-Requesting A Speaker For Schools, Businesses, Community Groups
+Requesting A Speaker For Schools, Businesses or Community Groups

 Fire personnel welcome the opportunity to speak to schools and community groups about fire, emergency management and general fire service operations.